benwilcock/spring-rsocket-demo/docs/rsocket-shell-client.md

 # RSocket Shell Client

 Spring Boot also brings simplicity to the task of writing RSocket clients.
-In this recipe, you'll learn how to write your own RSocket client which you can use to send commands to the RSocket server discussed in [previous recipes][request-response].
+In this recipe, you'll learn how to write your own RSocket client using Spring Shell.
+You'll use this client to send commands to the RSocket server you built earlier.

 **Time: Approx. 20 mins.**

 Before you start, check you have all the [required software][pre] installed on your computer.
-You also need to be able to build and run the `rsocket-server` code from the code repository.
+You also need to be able to build and run the `rsocket-server` code.
 Follow the recipe: [Request Response With Spring Boot RSocket Server][request-response] if you need to get up to speed on how to do this.

 ## Problem

-The RSocket Spring Boot server from [earlier recipes][request-response] is ready to process commands, but so far the only tool we have to send commands to the server is the `rsocket-cli` tool.
+Your RSocket Spring Boot server from [earlier recipes][request-response] is ready to accept commands, but so far the only tool we have to send commands to the server is the `rsocket-cli` tool.
 This tool only accepts our commands via the `--input` option which is a bit inflexible.

 ## Solution